-Boston University is committed to constant progress and development in all areas, and as the university grows academically and by reputation, our campus is growing and changing along with us.
+Boston University is committed to constant progress and development in all areas, and as the University grows academically and by reputation, our campus is growing and changing along with us.
 Below you’ll find highlighted some of the more notable campus development projects that are currently under way or have recently been completed, as part of the University’s ongoing planning for the future.